-Sea to Summit’s leap into the tent market this year was a big one.
-If you're looking for a new camping tent, the all-new Telos TR3 is a three-person camp shelter with more space and better ventilation than just about any comparably sized tent on the market.
+Sea to Summit’s recent leap into the tent market was a big one.
+If you're looking for one of the best camping tents, the Telos TR3 is a three-person camp shelter with more space and better ventilation than just about any comparably sized tent on the market.
 Plus, with just a pair of standard trekking poles, the rainfly converts into a semi-open camp canopy.
 Compact, clever, and just plain cool.

 Gerber has long been a favorite here at The Manual.
 With 17 essential tools, the Truss is arguably the company’s best multi-tool.
 Whether you’re a hiker, ultra-light backpacker, or car camper, it offers the utility, versatility, and durability you need.

 Hate on ‘em all you want.
 Crocs are the perfect footwear to add to your camping supplies list (and I'm prepared to die on this hill).
 They offer the convenience and airiness of a sandal, with the durability, foot protection, and waterproofing of a well-made rain boot.
-They’re perfect for slipping on around the campfire or for midnight bathroom runs when you can’t be bothered to wrestle with lacing up your hiking boots.
+They’re perfect for slipping on around the campfire or for midnight bathroom runs when you can’t be bothered to wrestle with lacing up your favorite hiking boots.

-We’ve tested a lot of camp hammocks over the years, but Kammok’s dead-simple Double Roo is still our favorite.
+We’ve tested many of the best camp hammocks over the years, but Kammok’s dead-simple Double Roo is still our favorite.
 It supports up to 500 pounds but packs down to about the size of a water bottle.
 Plus, the company’s own Python straps are tree-safe, easy to deploy, and spread the weight over an extra-wide area for added stability.

-You can’t — or, at least, shouldn’t — bring your campfire inside your tent or sleeping bag with you.
-For reliable, ultra-portable, personal campside heat, Zippo’s HeatBank 9S Rechargeable Hand Warmers can keep your extremities or core warm for most of the night.
+You can’t — or, at least, shouldn’t — bring your campfire inside your tent or nylon sleeping bag with you.
+For reliable, ultra-portable, personal heat, Zippo’s HeatBank 9S Rechargeable Hand Warmers can keep your extremities or core warm on those chilly spring nights.
 For longer camping trips, top them up with a portable solar charger during the day.

-Camping lanterns are essential, but a solid headlamp is just as important.
-As the name implies, BioLite’s HeadLamp 750 boasts 750 lumens of hands-free illumination, making it perfect for those campside tasks where you need both hands.
+Camping lanterns are essential, but a bright, reliable headlamp is just as important.
+As the name implies, BioLite’s HeadLamp 750 boasts 750 lumens of hands-free illumination, making it perfect for those campsite tasks that require two hands.
 The lightweight, no-bounce design is also comfortable to wear for hours.

-Even a mostly digitally detoxed wilderness escape involves some tech: Digital cameras, electric lighters, a portable speaker or two — the list goes on.
+Even a mostly digitally detoxed wilderness escape involves some tech: digital cameras, electric lighters, a portable speaker or two — the list goes on.
 Generac's GB1000 is designed to keep you powered up on the go.
-The 500X Portable Power Station is well-sized for most weekend car camping trips, with enough juice to charge most smartphones dozens of times, and it's even powerful enough to run a portable fridge or pellet grill if you’re getting real fancy with your "off-grid" adventures.
+The compact portable power station is perfectly sized for weekend car camping trips, with enough juice to charge most smartphones dozens of times, and it's even powerful enough to run a portable fridge or pellet grill if you’re getting real fancy with your "off-grid" adventures.
 The best part: It tops up from just about anywhere with sunshine via Generac's portable solar panels.

 Outdoor Tech brings a little more party to your campsite with the Turtle Shell 3.0.
 This wireless Bluetooth speaker streams just about anything from your smartphone.
 But, the unique geometric shell is also IPX7 waterproof, making it ideal for the backcountry.

-Of the thousands of lighter styles on the market, we appreciate the simplicity and reliability of Zippo’s traditional pocket lighters.
-The all-metal construction is time-tested with a windproof design that works in almost any condition.
+Of the thousands of cool refillable lighters on the market, we appreciate the simplicity and reliability of Zippo’s old-school pocket lighters.
+The all-metal construction is time-tested with a windproof design that works in almost any conditions.
 Plus, the latest version is available in dozens of colors, with or without the Zippo logo.

 Just because you’re planning to spend a week in the woods doesn’t mean you have to smell like it.
 Advanced Elements’ Summer Solar Shower uses the sun’s rays to provide a nice, warm (even hot) shower anywhere, anytime.
 The three-gallon model is ideal for most one- or two-person camp outings, while the five-gallon model is a capable upgrade for larger groups.

-For those times in-between camp showers, you need a proper body wipe.
+For those times in-between camp showers, you need proper body/shower wipes.
 There are plenty of options on the market, but none tackle the hard job of keeping campers clean like Epic Wipes’ XL Massive Wet Wipes.
 At 2.6 feet by 1.6 feet, they truly live up to their name and feel more like a full-sized bath towel than a puny wet wipe.
 They’re also made from bamboo and are 100% biodegradable.